ppmdo/spawndb/README.md

-# TestDB
+# SpawnDB

 This is a simple library that helps in the creation of test databases for Python projects that use SQLAlchemy.

-It's aim it's to seamlessly handle creation of a separate test database, including the creation of all schema objects and finally, handling the destruction of the test database when it's no longer needed.
+It's aim it's to seamlessly handle creation of a separate test database, including the creation of all schemas, their objects and finally, handling the destruction of the test database when it's no longer needed.

 # Usage